 The other schools that cater for severe disabilities only offer adapted curriculum up to Grade 7.
-The tables above reflect payments and budgeted estimates relating to this programme for the period 2014/15 to 2019/20.
+The tables above reflect payments and budgeted estimates relating to this programme for the period 2015/16 to 2020/21.

 A new conditional grant has been introduced in this programme to cater for children with severe to profound intellectual disabilities by providing support, resources and equipment in order improve access to quality basic education.
-56% of the Budget will go towards compensation of social support stuff, 11% for LTSM, toolkits and equipment, 13% for teacher and official training and 21% for administration.
-The grant, will in the main service 12 Special Schools and 51 Stimulation / Partial Care Centres for children with disabilities.